Engineering Students Competed in the 4th Annual VFS Design-Build-Vertical Flight Competition

 The DBVF competition tasked university teams with several deliverables throughout the year, including a comprehensive technical report, an on-site team presentation, a manually piloted flight performance course, and a fully autonomous flight course.
 The initial sixteen teams hailed from universities across the United States, as well as from Malaysia, India, and Canada.
 The primary objective was to design a vertical takeoff and landing aircraft that could operate both manually and autonomously, with a maximum weight of 20 pounds and fitting within a 10-foot sphere.
 During the competition, teams aimed to complete the most laps around the course while carrying as much payload as possible.

-The Cooper Union team encountered several challenges during the competition but demonstrated resilience and teamwork.
-A day before the competition, a test flight mishap occurred when the motors were accidentally switched, causing the aircraft to flip and sustain damage.
+While The Cooper Union team encountered several challenges during the competition, they demonstrated resilience and teamwork.
+The day before the competition, a test flight mishap occurred when the motors were accidentally switched, causing the aircraft to flip and sustain damage.
 The team promptly repaired the aircraft using epoxy.
 Further issues arose during the competition checks, where the aircraft was found to be overweight, necessitating the removal of non-essential components.
 During the first hover test, the plane exhibited initial stability but then experienced motor cut-outs, leading to a crash.
 Upon inspection, the team discovered hot wires, indicating a short circuit or poor wiring.
 After troubleshooting and resoldering connections, the plane was prepared for another hover test.
 Unfortunately, the final hover test ended with the aircraft crashing due to uncontrollable oscillations.

-Despite not completing the course, the Cooper Union team gained invaluable experience and insights from participating in the DBVF competition.
+Despite not completing the course, the Cooper team gained invaluable experience and insights from participating in the DBVF competition.

 • Founded by inventor, industrialist and philanthropist Peter Cooper in 1859, The Cooper Union for the Advancement of Science and Art offers education in art, architecture and engineering, as well as courses in the humanities and social sciences.